-- Five minutes for all commercial vehicles, including liveried cars. - Two minutes for all other vehicles.
+- Five minutes for all commercial vehicles, including liveried cars. - No observation time for other vehicles

 In circumstances where it is clear to the CEO that a commercial vehicle or liveried car is not involved in any loading or unloading activity, only two minutes observation is required.